esphome/esphome-docs/components/lvgl.rst

 - ``unscii_16``: 16 px pixel perfect font with only ASCII characters.
 - ``simsun_16_cjk``: 16 px font with normal range + 1000 most common `CJK Radicals <https://en.wikipedia.org/wiki/CJK_Radicals_Supplement>`__.
 - ``dejavu_16_persian_hebrew``: 16 px font with normal range + Hebrew, Arabic, Persian letters and all their forms.

-**ESPHome fonts**

-In ESPHome you can also use a :ref:`font configured in the normal way<display-fonts>`, conversion will be done while building the binary.
-This has the advantage that you can define custom sets of glyphs of any size, with icons or diacritic characters of your choice, for any language, from any TrueType/OpenType font, using less flash space because you don't need to include all glyphs for all sizes you wish to use.

-Check out :ref:`lvgl-cook-icontext`, :ref:`lvgl-cook-iconstat` and :ref:`lvgl-cook-iconbatt` in the Cookbook for examples how to play with texts and icons using various TrueType/OpenType fonts.

 .. _lvgl-styling: